tomjwells/coti-node-images/README.md

 # Workflow runs that created previous images

-Since there are many workflow runs in which no image is built, it can become hard to find the workflow runs that actually generated new Docker images.
+Since there are many workflow runs in which no image is built, it can be difficult to find the workflow runs that actually created new Docker images.
 The table below is used to keep a log of the Docker images of each new version of the Coti software and the workflow runs that built them.

 | Coti Node Version |                                          Workflow Run                                          |                                                                            Dockerhub Image                                                                             |
 | :---------------: | :--------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------: |